Sheriff: 11 still missing after deadly California wildfire

 Sheriff Kory Honea says officials will work to track down the remaining people in the coming days.

 On Monday, he also revised down the number of dead.
 He says 85 have died in the blaze, not 88 as previously reported.
-Honea says DNA testing showed remains that had been separated belonged to a single person.
+Honea says three bags of human remains contained remains belonging to one person.